Mars — Page 93

 Open

-KENNEDY SPACE CENTER, FLA. - On Launch Complex 17-B, Cape Canaveral Air Force Station, a solid rocket booster is lifted to vertical.
-It will be mated to the Delta II rocket (in the background) for the Mars Exploration Rover 1 (MER-1) launch June 25.
-NASA’s twin Mars Exploration Rovers are designed to study the history of water on Mars.
+KENNEDY SPACE CENTER, FLA. - The Mobile Service Tower is rolled back at Launch Complex 17A to reveal a Delta II rocket ready to launch the Mars Exploration Rover-A mission.
+NASA's twin Mars Exploration Rovers are designed to study the history of water on Mars.
 These robotic geologists are equipped with a robotic arm, a drilling tool, three spectrometers, and four pairs of cameras that allow them to have a human-like, 3D view of the terrain.
-Each rover could travel as far as 100 meters in one day to act as Mars scientists' eyes and hands, exploring an environment where humans can’t yet go.
-MER-2 (MER-A) will launch June 5.
+Each rover could travel as far as 100 meters in one day to act as Mars scientists' eyes and hands, exploring an environment where humans are not yet able to go.
+MER-A, with the rover Spirit aboard, is scheduled to launch on June 8 at 2:06 p.m.
+EDT, with two launch opportunities each day during a launch period that closes on June 24.

 Open